-mark on the town.
-Pause for an aperitivo or to shop for some locally crafted ceramics as mementos.
-For dinner on your own, perhaps dine at one of their favorite osterias along the route.
-Alternatively, enjoy a relaxing late afternoon at the hotel's spa, followed by dinner at the hotel's outstanding bistrot.

-Included Meals: Breakfast

-DAY 4

-Giurdignano to Otranto

-5.5 miles, easy
+5 miles, easy

 This morning, take some time to linger over a leisurely breakfast.
 Bidding farewell to Ostuni, you travel south toward the medieval port of Otranto, your home for the next three nights.
 En route, stop at an estate near Uggiano la Chiesa in a peaceful oasis blanketed by olive groves and Mediterranean macchia, or scrub.
 Visit the award-winning passion project of sisters Giulia and Lucia Starace.
-Here, a team of dedicated weavers work to keep textile arts alive in the 21st century by educating local children about a traditional craft and responsible culture.
+Here, a team of dedicated weavers works to keep textile arts alive in the 21st century by educating local children about traditional crafts and responsible culture.
 On arrival, you walk past bushes of myrtle, holm oaks, wild orchids and one of the oldest beehives in the region.
 Enjoy a demonstration at the weaving cooperative, recently tapped to contribute to the cruise collection of Parisian fashion house Dior.
 After, delight in a delicious lunch on the grounds of this special property.

 Depart on foot for an easy afternoon walk into the Bronze Age.
 Your destination is Italy's megalithic garden in and around neighboring Giurdignano.
-Home to more than 25 standing-stone menhir and dolmen, the site provides remarkable insight into an often forgotten past.
+Home to more than 25 standing-stone menhirs and dolmen, the site provides remarkable insight into an often forgotten past.
 Continue your exploration with a visit to an underground olive mill, built in the 16th century, and the 8th-century crypt of San Salvatore, adorned with remarkably preserved 13th-century frescoes.

 Your walk culminates at a beautiful whitewashed masseria just outside Otranto, and your home for the next three nights.
-Enjoy a complimentary aperitivo this evening, accompanied by typical Salentino snacks.
+Enjoy an aperitivo upon arrival, accompanied by typical Salentino snacks.
 Dinner is on your own this evening; a shuttle is provided into town or you may opt to dine in the masseria's wonderful restaurant.

 Included Meals: Breakfast, Lunch

-DAY 5